heyalchang/dev-runner/DEV_RUNNER_2.0_REQUIREMENTS.md

 npx dev-runner list
 ```

-It re-uses the same modules as the Electron main process—no separate npm package required.
+It re-uses the same modules as the Electron main process—no separate package required.

 ---